-The Taranaki Regional Council adopted and authorised the issue of the 2019/2020 Annual Plan Statement of Proposal and prospective financial information on 26 February 2019.
+The Taranaki Regional Council adopted and authorised the issue of the 2019/2020 Annual Plan and prospective financial information on 21 May 2019.
 The Council is responsible for the prospective financial statements presented, including the appropriateness of the assumptions underlying the prospective financial statements and all other required disclosures.